gbif/model-material/data-mapping.md

 ## 1. Agents

-NOTE: Skip this step if your agents are identified only by name (i.e., not with a separate agent identifier).
+NOTE: Skip this step if your `Agent`s are identified only by name (i.e., not with a separate agent identifier).

 We recommend to map `Agent`s ((e.g., people, groups of people, organizations, collections, see [Figure 1](#figure-1)) first, if you have them, because their identifiers will be used in the construction of many of the other tables in the UM.
 If you don't track agents separately in your database, don't worry about it, they can be designated by their names where appropriate in the UM.